rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## Editor Diagnostics

-They should be synced in from the `bsb` build.
+They should be synced in from `lib/bs/.compiler.log` build.
 Don't take them from other places.

 ### `.compiler.log`